pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

 ### Commands

-When you `run` the image without command, it executes:
+The default commands when `running` the image are:

 - `cells configure` if no installation is found
 - `cells start` otherwise

-If you add a command, it is executed instead, e.g:
+If you specify a command, it willd be executed instead, e.g:

 ```sh
 docker run pydio/cells cells version